Ruth Durlacher

 Ruth Durlacher (née Dyas; 22 July 1876 – 21 September 1946) was an Irish tennis player.
-She played in the Wimbledon championships between 1897 and 1907.
+She played in the Wimbledon Championships between 1897 and 1907.

 Early life

 Durlacher was born Ruth Dyas in Malahide on 22 July 1876.
 Durlacher was daughter to Jacob Dyas and Sophia Dyas.
-Durlacher was baptised Protestant (Church of England) on the 16 November 1900 in St. James Paddington.
+Durlacher was baptised Protestant (Church of Ireland) on the 16 November 1900 in St. James Paddington.
 Durlacher had one brother and one older sister.
 The Durlachers were a wealthy family.
 Their original family home was Heathstown House.
 Durlacher grew up in England.
 She entered her first competition at 18.
 She married fellow tennis player Neville John Durlacher in Rathdown on 17 December 1898 at the age of 23.
 They had two children: Patrick Durlacher who was a successful cricket player and Nora Durlacher who was a successful tennis player.

 Role in tennis

 The Irish Championships were first established in 1879 and took place in Pembroke Place, and it moved on to Wilton Place from 1880 till 1902.
 Following Wilton Place, the tournament took place in Fitzwilliam Square, where it remained until its final location in 1972 at the Fitzwilliam Lawn Tennis Club in Appian Way, Dublin.
 It was in this year that the tournament changed its name to the Irish Open due to sponsorship reasons.
+Durlacher played in the Irish Championships in 1895 for the first time when she was 18 years old.